-Most recently Move for Inclusion took Nick on a coast to coast bike trip from Victoria BC to St John’s NFLND, stopping at various locations to speak about Inclusion of all people without bias.
-Nick was able to complete his 8312 km journey on July 25th 2015 after 95 days on the bike.
-On his ride Nick spoke to thousands of people on the importance of creating a culture of understanding and acceptance as well as raising money for charities.
+In 2015, Move for Inclusion took Nick on a coast to coast bike trip from Victoria, BC to St John’s, NFLND; stopping at various locations along the way to speak about Inclusion of all people without bias.
+Nick was able to complete his 8312 km journey on July 25, 2015, after 95 days on his bike.
+Over the course of his ride, Nick spoke to thousands of people on the importance of creating a culture of understanding and acceptance, while raising money for charity.

 Nick is driven by the desire to perpetuate an environment of self-worth, acceptance, and empowerment in communities, schools, businesses, and families.

-Nick is the very proud father of beautiful Brynn, from whom he has learned more than he ever thought imaginable.
-She has been, and continues to be the greatest teacher in his life.
+Nick is the very proud father of beautiful Brynn and Welles, from whom he has learned more than he ever thought imaginable.
+They have been and continue to be the greatest teachers in his life.

 Senior: How Do You Want To Be Remembered ?

 What I’ve Learned: Young people are faced with decisions every day.
 This anti-hate keynote address speaks about the importance of asking ourselves the question, “How do I want to be remembered?”
 Students will garner an understanding of how the decisions we make have a profound effect on our lives long after they are made and acted upon.
 This message is illustrated through real life stories that will leave the audience laughing as well as thinking about the legacy they are creating.
 This presentation illustrates that inclusion without bias is what will fundamentally contribute to eradicating hate.
 Nick pulls from the life lessons he learned while cycling 8312 km from Victoria BC to St John’s NFLND on his Move for Inclusion journey to raise awareness about Inclusion.
 Nick shares with the audience that if the why for doing something is big enough then the how you to do it will always show up.
 The audience will garner an understanding that when you decide to do, you have decided to live to your fullest capacity.